Death in a Tenured Position: Themes

 One of the major themes in the novel is feminism and discrimination against women.
 Carolyn Gold Heilbrun herself was a professor in the English department at Columbia and she says that she experienced many instances of discrimination during her career.
 The book itself shows Janet's own struggle with discrimination as a female professor.
 Heilbrun is notable for writing themes about feminism in her novels.
 This one shows feminism through her character Kate Fansler.
 Kate is a successful and independent professor and amateur detective.
 Kate can be found as the main character in other books by Heilbrun.
 There are fourteen other mystery novels in the Kate Fansler mystery series.

+Reception

+The review in The Boston Phoenix called the novel "a non-polemical attack on academia that is written with wit and style."